sovonbd/copilot-ta/README.md

 ## Deployment

-The application is hosted on AWS.
+The application is hosted on AWS, but the current demo link is a netlify link.
 Photo storage is managed using Cloudinary.

 ## Getting Started